hasanys/islambot/README.md

 ## Qu'ran

 ### -quran
-**-quran** allows you to quote Qu'ran verses in English, with an optional English translation edition.
+**-quran** allows you to quote Qu'ran verses in English, with an optional translation edition.

 ```
 -quran <surah>:<verse(s)> [translation edition]